 What makes a pregnancy high risk?

-- Underlying health conditions: conditions such as diabetes, autoimmune diseases, kidney disease, and high blood pressure
+- Underlying health conditions: conditions such as diabetes, auto-immune diseases, kidney disease and high blood pressure.

-- Lifestyle factors: smoking, high alcohol consumption, drug use
+- Lifestyle factors: smoking, high alcohol consumption, drug use.

-- Family history or genetics:
+- Family history of genetic conditions.

 - Problems during pregnancy: developing gestational diabetes and pre-eclampsia

 - Age: women over the age of 35 have a greater risk of complications

 - Weight: overweight women can have problems with blood pressure, risk of diabetes, and greater chance of needing a caesarean section.